 - Offer an action or next step (button, pill, question)

 Pare them down to their most essential.
 Trim off anything extra, be brutal.
 Adding extraneous info adds confusion.
-See tips for writing small for more help.
+For more help, see our tips for writing small.

 Following this basic structure also helps keep things clear for customers.
 It signals when the bot is finished and it’s their turn to take action in the conversation.